Integralist/integralist.co.uk/content/page/resume.md

 > "as smart as developers are, they are not always good at explaining things in a way that makes human sense. not you. you are an exception. you are A+"

- ❤️this was music to my ears, and is what I strive for: to help others to do their best work and to push/promote the good work other engineers do (especially those from either a diverse background or minority).
+I ❤️ this feedback.
+It's music to my ears, and is what I strive for: to help others to do their best work and to push/promote the good work other engineers do (especially those from either a diverse background or minority).

 ## Connect